MetOffice/simulation-systems/source/WorkingPractices/branch_migration.rst

    .. code-block::

-     # NOTE: You the trailing backslash on the fcm source path
+     # NOTE: You need the trailing backslash on the fcm source path
      rsync -av --delete --exclude=.git --exclude=.svn path/to/fcm/export/ path/to/git/clone

 #.
 Check carefully the output of the rsync via ``git status``.
 If you have new